Latest Company News

 Recent Posts / View All Posts

-ProMIS Neurosciences, Inc. NEWS RELEASE TSX: PMN/FOR IMMEDIATE RELEASE ProMIS Neurosciences issues white paper entitled “Results from recent Alzheimer’s disease trials validate the ProMIS approach” TORONTO, Ontario – February 22, 2017 – ProMIS Neurosciences (“ProMIS” or the “Company”), a company…
+ProMIS Neurosciences, Inc. NEWS RELEASE TSX: PMN/FOR IMMEDIATE RELEASE ProMIS Neurosciences Announces Appointment of Daniel Geffken as Chief Financial Officer Toronto, Ontario – March 22, 2017 – ProMIS Neurosciences (“ProMIS” or the “Company”), a company focused on the discovery and…

 Latest Company Commentary